cvicens/rhmap-ionic-v2-project/README.md

 * Cordova 5.0+
 * Access to a RHMAP instance where you can create and run client and cloud apps

-# Setting app the test environment
+# Setting app the environment

 In order to test the Ionic v2 app we're going to create, you need a Cloud App already running or create a new one.
 For the sake of completeness we're going to create a new one here, but it's optional, you could use an already created Cloud App in one of your projects.

-## Creating an empty project with it's Cloud App
+## Creating an empty project with its Cloud App
 Go to RHMAP Studio and then to 'Projects', we're going to create a new 'Empty Project'.
 You can search 'empty' at the search field to find 'Empty Project template'.
 Please, give your project a name and click 'Create'.
 ![](https://github.com/cvicens/rhmap-ionic-v2-project/raw/master/pictures/ionic_v2-03.png)
 Now we're going to create a Cloud App, please go ahead and click on the '+' plus sign.
 You should see something like the next picture.
 ![](https://github.com/cvicens/rhmap-ionic-v2-project/raw/master/pictures/ionic_v2-05.png)
 Click on 'Create New' and then choose 'Cloud App' as the app template, then choose a name for your cloud app.
 ![](https://github.com/cvicens/rhmap-ionic-v2-project/raw/master/pictures/ionic_v2-06.png)
 Finally let's deploy the app and make sure it works as expected.
-In the next picture you can see that the app is Stopped (upper right drop down).
+In the next picture you can see the app is 'Stopped' (upper right dropdown).
 ![](https://github.com/cvicens/rhmap-ionic-v2-project/raw/master/pictures/ionic_v2-07.png)
 Now please click on 'Deploy' (cloud icon on the left) and then click on 'Deploy Cloud App' (make sure the chosen run time is Node.js - 4.4.3)
 ![](https://github.com/cvicens/rhmap-ionic-v2-project/raw/master/pictures/ionic_v2-08.png)
-After some seconds the app should be deployed and the upper righ dropdown should be green.
+After some seconds the app should be deployed and the upper right dropdown should be green.
 Now click on the 'Current Host' link (just one item up the Node js runtime dropdown) and add '/hello' to the url, the result should look like the image below.
 ![](https://github.com/cvicens/rhmap-ionic-v2-project/raw/master/pictures/ionic_v2-09.png)

 ## Creating an Ionic v2 App
 Now that the Cloud App is up and running, let's create our Ionic v2 App.
 To do so, please go back to the project view.
-Or go to Projects, and look for your project, as in the next pic.
+Or go to Projects, and look for your project, as in the next picture.
 ![](https://github.com/cvicens/rhmap-ionic-v2-project/raw/master/pictures/ionic_v2-10.png)

 Click on the '+' plus sign on the 'Apps' area and then on 'Create New App'.